freenas/freenas-docs/userguide/network.rst

 Saving a new interface adds an entry to the list in :menuselection:`Network --> Interfaces`.
-A new animated icon also appears in the upper-right |web-ui| panel to show there are pending network changes.

-Network changes must be confirmed before being saved to the %brand% system.
-A new section is added above the list to confirm the new network settings.
-To temporarily apply the settings, click :guilabel:`APPLY CHANGES`.
-Temporary settings revert automatically after 60 seconds or by clicking :guilabel:`DISCARD CHANGES`.
-To permanently apply the new settings, click
-:guilabel:`KEEP NETWORK CHANGES PERMANENTLY`.

 Expanding an entry in the list shows further details for that interface.